Skip to main content

 The issue of brain death is multifaceted, with profound implications.
 It is imperative to clarify that this article aims to provide information objectively, devoid of any conflicts of interest.
 The author has neither been influenced by any organization nor represents any particular group.
 The views expressed herein are solely those of the author.

 The central debate surrounding brain death revolves around the distinction between legal status and biological state.
 Confusion arises from conflating status with the state, wherein brain death is recognized as legal status of death, yet it does not signify actual biological state of being dead.
-Various analogies illustrate this point: an individual can be declared legally dead despite all bodily organs being functional, akin to being registered legally blind without actually being blind.
+Various analogies illustrate this point: an individual can be declared legally dead despite all bodily organs being functional, akin to being registered legally blind without being actually blind.
 Similarly, legal recognition of gender may not align with biological reality.

 Jahi McMath died twice